 The GenerateDocumentLocally.cmd script checks for the required prerequisites—Visual Studio Tools for Office Runtime 4 and Microsoft Office Excel 2007 or 2010—builds the MBI solution and generates the API reference (MBF.chm).
 The CHM is placed in the [MBI Root]\Build\LocalBuild folder.Note: Before building the CHM, you must do a complete MBI build, which creates current versions of the necessary DLL and XML files and places them in the \Build folder.

 Manage Work Items

 MBI uses TFS work items to manage the project’s workflow.
-This section describes how to manage your MBI work items.
+Please see the MSDN article to create a work item http://msdn.microsoft.com/en-us/library/ms181316.aspx